AOsaili/Free-GenAI-Bootcamp-2025/sentence-generator/deepseek/prompt.md

 - Don't use literature translation, use the meaning that is wanted to be deliverd
 - Don't provide tenses in the vocabulary table
 - if there is more than one version of a word, show the most common synonym
+- Put the Vocabulary Table words in order of the sentence, don't duplicate words

 ## Sentence Order
 Provide user with oeder of words in the given sentence